DhiegoFCarvalho/tvbox/README.md

 ![Restoring Screen](./images/restoring_screen.png)

-**WARNING**: Be careful on this procediment, if you turn off your TV BOX when you are flashing the firmware, there is a huge probability to BRICK it!
+**WARNING**: Be careful on this procediment, if you turn off your TV BOX when you are restoring the firmware, there is a huge probability to BRICK it!